 Many care workers tend to engage in the compulsive activities of their loved ones.
 While it might seem easier to simply help them wash their hands every few minutes or organise items on the table before eating, these actions could be harmful in the long run.
 Participating in the compulsions will reinforce your loved one’s beliefs and normalise his or her behaviour.
 Your loved one most likely needs anxiety medication and ongoing therapy to manage OCD.

 According to the latest medical research, OCD and excessive anxiety could indicate the onset of Alzheimer’s disease.
 If your ageing loved one displays challenging behaviour or signs of cognitive decline, consider hiring a professional Alzheimer’s care expert.
 For reliable Alzheimer’s care, North Coast families can turn to Home Care Assistance.
 We are a leading provider of professional memory care designed to help seniors maintain a higher quality of life.
 In addition to Alzheimer’s care, we also provide comprehensive dementia, Parkinson’s, and stroke care.
 From revolutionary care programs to compassionate and dedicated care workers, we can meet all of your Alzheimer’s home care needs.
-To learn about our revolutionary elderly care plans, give us a call at 1300 LIVE-IN or (02) 6646 3527 today.
+To learn about our revolutionary elderly care plans, give us a call at (02) 6646 3527 today.